virajrch/imagekit-gem/README.md

 18. sharpen (Valid Values: e-sharpen)
 ```

 `NOTE - You can provide the imagekit transformation options inside the transformation hash of im_image_tag`

+### Upload

+Assuming you have your Imagekit configuration parameters defined (`public key`, `private key`, `imagekit id`), uploading to Cloudinary is very simple.

+The following example uploads a local JPG to the cloud:

+    Imagekit::Uploader.upload("my_picture.jpg", filename: 'my_picture')

 ## Development